IDA-HumanCapital/fife/docs/user_guide.md

 NON_CAT_MISSING_VALUE; default: -1; type: Decimal
 	The value used to replace missing values of numeric features.
 Outside the [-0.5, 0.5] domain of normalized values as recommended by Chollet (2018) "Deep Learning with Python" p.
 102
 PROPORTIONAL_HAZARDS; default: `false`; type: Boolean
-	Whether the capability will restrict the neural network to a proportional hazards model.
+	Whether FIFE will restrict the neural network to a proportional hazards model.

 ##### Metrics
 QUANTILES; default: 5; type: Integer